gcmt/vessel.nvim/README.md

 Controls how each mark in the mark list is formatted.
 Takes the following four arguments:

 - `mark` The mark being formatted.
 See the [mark object](#mark-object) section.
 - `context` Table containing information about the current window/buffer.
-See [context object](#context-oject) section.
+See the [context object](#context-object) section.
 - `config` Table containing the complete configuration
 - `meta` Table containing additional contextual information.
 It has the following keys:
-  - `pos` Position of the mark being formatted in its group.
+  - `pos` Position of the mark being formatted in the group.
-  - `is_last` Whether the mark being formated is last in its group.
+  - `is_last` Whether the mark being formatted is last in the group.
   - `groups_count` Total number of groups.
   - `max_group_lnum` Highest line number in the current group.
   - `max_group_col` Highest column number in the group.
   - `suffixes` Table mapping each full path to its shortest unique suffix among all paths.
   - `max_suffix` Max string length among all suffixes above.

-### jumps.formatters.jump
+#### jumps.formatters.jump

 ```lua
 vessel.opt.jumps.formatters.jump = <function>